andreymulik/sdp-core/README.md

 The technical reason is that I don't need extra dependencies in the base package.

 And frankly, I don't see any real use cases for the containers package in any of my projects.
-So for me it's just a garbage package dependency.
+So for me it's just a useless dependency.

 > Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away (c) Antoine de Saint-Exupéry